-Topics include logarithmic, exponential, inverse trigonometric and hyperbolic functions with their derivatives, and related integrals.
-The course includes techniques of integration, improper integrals, and infinite series.
-It covers polar coordinates and relates them to calculus.
+This course includes finding derivatives and integrating logarithmic, exponential, inverse trigonometric and hyperbolic functions.
+This course includes using a variety of techniques of integration to evaluate definite, indefinite, and improper integrals.
+It also includes applications of integration.
+This course includes the study of convergence/divergence tests for sequences and series.
+This course covers polar coordinates and relates them to calculus.